DiscoverCCRI/weather-station-mqtt/README.md

 the weather station subscribe.

 ## Systemd service
+> **Note** It is recommended to test the `weatherMQTT/read.py` and `sub.py` scripts on their respective servers/machines before setting them up as services to ensure data is being transmitted as expected.

+Install systemd with `$ sudo apt-get install systemd`

 ### **MACHINE 1: Weather station PUBLISH**
 This portion of the workflow requires the connection to the internet as well as a Seeed SenseCAP ONE S900 weather station node along with an installation of MQTT.
 Assuming these prerequisites are met, do the following: